PnX-SI/gn_modulator/doc/import.md

 	END AS id_nomenclature_type_actor,
 	nom_organism AS id_organism,
     NULL AS id_role
-	WHERE nom_organism IS NOT NULL AND nom_organism != ''
+m	WHERE nom_organism IS NOT NULL AND nom_organism != ''
 ;
 ```